JiaJunTan/nba-scrapper/README.md

 Hello!

 I'm Jia Jun, an Economics student currently in my final year of undergraduate studies in National University of Singapore.
-Hold an immense interest in programming and data analysis has propelled me to pick up different languages.
+Holding an immense interest in programming and data analysis has propelled me to pick up different languages.
 Join me as I explore different side projects and hope my codes will be of use to the community!

 Current Commits: